luka-group/Salience-aware-Learning/README.md

 # Salience-aware-Learning

-Code for our paper [Table-based Fact Verification with Salience-aware Learning](https://arxiv.org/abs/2109.04053) at EMNLP 2021.
+Code for our paper [Table-based Fact Verification with Salience-aware Learning](https://arxiv.org/abs/2109.04053) at EMNLP 2021 Findings.

 ## Installation
 ```bash